Skip to main content

 You will be prompted for a short name for your cluster and other details.

-You want to submit a job when you just have some local code that you want to be run on your cluster.
-This is where you will be starting in most of cases: you just have a folder with scripts/pipelines/compiled code and you want to run it on a remote cluster.
+You want to run a directory job when you just have local code that should execute on your cluster.
+This is where you start in most cases: you have a folder with scripts/pipelines/compiled code and want to run it remotely.

 Create a minimal local job folder: